-Reserve captains or captains-select serving on EAD are considered "active duty" officers for purposes of assignments and PSC-OPM serves as their AO while on EAD.
-Reserve officers who expect their EAD contracts to expire at any time in 2016 should submit an e-resume to PSC-RPM to compete for a SELRES assignment.
+Reserve commanders or commanders-select serving on EAD are considered "active duty" officers for purposes of assignments and PSC-OPM serves as their AO while on EAD.
+Reserve officers who expect their EAD contracts to expire at anytime in 2016 should submit an e-resume to PSC-RPM to compete for a SELRES assignment.
 Members who do not apply for assignment should expect a status change to the IRR and may participate in the AY17 assignment cycle.

-Additionally, captains and captains-select considering EAD orders shall coordinate with their reserve AO early in the process.
+Additionally, commanders and commanders-select considering EAD orders shall coordinate with their Reserve AO early in the process.
 Requests for active duty must be approved by your parent command and you must notify your reserve AO when you take on EAD orders.